Unlock SEO success: Learn how we use HubSpot Marketing Hub for SEO, boost rankings, increase organic traffic, and

 Cite your sources: Citing your sources shows that you have done your research and are not simply making things up.
 This can help to improve your website's authority and credibility.

 Example: Let's say you're a business that sells software for small businesses.
 You could create a blog post with tips on using your software to improve productivity.
 In the blog post, you could use bulleted lists to list the different tips and cite statistics from studies that have shown the benefits of using your software.

-That was a lot of information to take in at once, we know.
-So here’s a quick rundown of the high points:
+A lot of information to take in at once.
+So here's a quick rundown of the high points:

-Do solid research on your audience, topic, and keywords; the rest will fall into place as time goes by.
+Do solid research on your audience, topic, and keywords; the rest will fall into place as time passes.
 Use your energy to create content that answers your audience's questions, and watch your reputation and authority spike along with your readership numbers!